Last year I decided to change my peloton clipless pedals for toe cages. The idea was to improve my comfort by using sneakers on my bike.

 As you can see, there are many reasons why you should consider getting peloton toe cages (even if it’s just the attachment on the pedals).

-I find that cycling with sneakers on doesn’t make me train less intense or less often.
+I find that cycling with sneakers on doesn’t make me train less intensely or less often.
 In return, I don’t have any foot problems from my corn, I can share my bike with friends and family, and I can push harder on the bootcamp classes.

 Plus, I’m already familiar with toe cages because today you can find them in all spin bikes in almost every fitness center.